AE0GG/main/README.md

 # AE0GG's PuNk
 ## Public-use Nick-knowledge
 A collection of licensed and unlicensed radio links and information.
 This page was created to help others with frequently requested information.
-This is a work-in-progress; [suggestions welcome here](https://forms.gle/VdfJDC5vi1kbXSSW6).
-Thank you.
+This resource is heavily focused on Meshtastic/MeshCore at them moment, will receive more Amateur Radio information over time.
+[Suggestions welcome here!](https://forms.gle/VdfJDC5vi1kbXSSW6) Thank you.
 <a name="top"></a>

 ## Table of contents